aplpy/aplpy/docs/fitsfigure/quickstart.rst

                     facecolor='none', marker='o', s=10, alpha=0.5)

 Note the presence of the ``layer='marker_set_1'`` which means that the current markers plot will be replaced.
-To view active layers, you can use the :meth:`~aplpy.aplpy.FITSFigure.list_layers` documentation.
+To view active layers, you can use the :meth:`~aplpy.FITSFigure.list_layers` documentation.

 To wrap up this tutorial, we will save the plot to a file.
 Type the following::